 There are multiple ways to get Priority Pass.
 You can buy membership directly from the company, get it as a complimentary perk by being a primary cardholder of a premium credit card, and also get it by being an additional cardholder on select credit cards.

 It’s possible to acquire membership directly through the Priority Pass website.
 The three levels of membership—Standard, Standard Plus, and Prestige—all have an annual membership fee.
 Regardless of membership tier, the cost for a guest is $35 per visit.

 How to get a Priority Pass membership for free

 Despite Priority Pass’s published prices for membership, most travelers obtain it for free and even avoid guest fees.
 How?
-Several credit cards come with a complimentary membership at a tier called Priority Pass Select.
-With certain credit cards, the benefits and lounge access of Select tend to be the same as Prestige plus a bonus of two complimentary guests per visit.
+Several credit cards come with a complimentary membership at a special tier called Priority Pass Select.
+With certain credit cards, the benefits and lounge access of Select tend to be the same as Prestige plus a bonus of two complimentary guests per visit (with the exception of the Chase Sapphire lounge in Boston).
 The credit cards include:

 - Capital One Venture X Rewards Credit Card ($395 annual fee)

 - Hilton Honors Aspire Card ($450 annual fee)